 There are two different groups of oligosaccharides: fructans and galactans.
 Fructans are found in wheat products, onions, garlic, artichokes and inulin.
 Galactans are found in lentils, chickpeas, broccoli, beans, Brussels sprouts and soy-based products.

 Fructose is a monosaccharide found in fruits.
-Fructose absorption is enhanced when it is combined with sources of glucose, another type of sugar.
-Therefore, when it comes to FODMAPs, not all fruits are equal.
+Our bodies absorb fructose better when it is combined with sources of glucose, another type of sugar.
+That's why not all fruits are approached the same when it comes to the low-FODMAP diet.
 Those containing equal amounts of fructose and glucose may be more easily tolerated.
-Some examples of higher-fructose containing foods that may cause gastrointestinal symptoms include (but are not limited to) agave, honey, mangos, watermelon, sugar snap peas and high fructose corn syrup.
+Some examples of higher fructose-containing foods that may cause gastrointestinal symptoms include (but are not limited to) agave, honey, mangos, watermelon, sugar snap peas and high fructose corn syrup.

-This diet starts with a low-FODMAP period, usually ranging from six to eight weeks.
-Then, under a medical professional's observation, a patient will gradually reintroduce certain FODMAP-containing foods.
 During the reintroduction period, it is vital to keep track of signs and symptoms of gastrointestinal distress in order to help identify food offenders.
+Working with a registered dietitian nutritionist (RDN) throughout the process is highly recommended.

-Reintroduction is important because over-restriction can cause harm too.
-Cutting too many fruits, vegetables, plant-based proteins and dairy foods from the diet can lead to increased risk of deficiencies in nutrients such as fiber, minerals such as calcium, protein (for vegetarians or vegans) and vitamins A, C and D. A registered dietitian nutritionist can help manage the reintroduction phase by developing an eating plan that meets a person's nutrient needs.
+Reintroduction is important to avoid unnecessary and potentially harmful restrictions.
+A registered dietitian nutritionist can help manage the reintroduction phase by developing an eating plan that meets a person's nutrient needs.
 Remember, this is a low-FODMAP diet, not a no FODMAP diet; it is a highly individualized therapy that was designed to help manage symptoms, not to cure them completely.

 Find a Nutrition Expert